Flexible Spending Accounts (FSA) - WageWorks

 Maximum Annual Deposit:

-Dependent care expenses are eligible for reimbursement if they meet the following criteria (please reference IRS Publication 503 for full description of eligible expenses):
+Dependent care expenses are eligible for reimbursement if they meet the following criteria:

 NOTE: When filing Federal Income Tax Return you will be required to supply the name, address and taxpayer identification number of the dependent care provider.

 Dependent Care Tax Credit vs. Dependent / Elder Care FSA - Certain dependent care expenses qualify for a tax credit on the employee's federal income tax return.
 Most of these expenses can also be used in conjunction with a tax-free dependent/elder care FSA.
 Employees are not permitted to claim the same expenses in both places.
 It is a good idea to weigh the advantages of both tax savings plans in detail before determining which option is most advantageous.

 When you enroll in a FSA your annual contributions are credited to an account in your name.
 You will receive a debit card for the account which you can use to pay for eligible health care expenses.
 Because the debit card is issued with the total annual balance selected at the time of enrollment, that total amount will be available even if you have not contributed the full amount to your FSA.

 In the event the card is not accepted by your provider or if you are unable to use it because the merchant is not IRS approved (see WageWorks website for approved merchants) you would pay for the eligible expense out-of-pocket and submit a Pay Me Back Form (a.k.a.
 "WageWorks Health Care Claim Form," available on Forms page) with appropriately documented receipts directly to Wage Works.

 Important: Always keep receipts.
 WageWorks may request the receipts to verify an expense.
 An appropriately documented receipt will be required including: Patient Name, Provider Name, Date of Service, Type of Service and the Net Amount Owed by the Account holder.